 Brewery-loving dog-owners, rejoice!
 There’s room for you and your furry friends at this Inglewood brewery.
 Surrounded by a literal white picket fence, Cold Garden’s itty-bitty 20-person patio maintains the casual, whimsical charm of its interior.
 Potted plants decorate tables, bird feeders invite even more animals to the party and an umbrella stand offers last-minute protection from Calgary’s changing weather.

 Hidden like a patio-seeker’s Narnia, this tucked-away courtyard is located in the Beltline, and doubles as a reprieve from Calgary’s busiest streets.
-The high walls allow for seclusion, the picnic tables and wood flooring are homey, and a firepit lends a backyard feel.
-Try pairing Last Best brews with appetizers from its food menu like smoked bone marrow and grilled bison fry bread.
+The high walls allow for seclusion, the picnic tables and wood flooring are homey and a fire pit lends a backyard feel.
+Try pairing Last Best brews with appetizers from its food menu like salt spring island mussels and the smoked Alberta pork ribs.

 607 11 Ave.
 S.W., 587-353-7387, lastbestbrewing.com